 Example 1: You purchased 1,000 shares of stock for a total price of $23,554.00.
 Enter this in the "Gross Amount".
-You later sold the stock for a loss and you received only $19,054.00.
-Enter this in the "Net Amount.
+You later sold the stock for a loss, and you received only $19,054.00.
+Enter this in the "Net Amount."
 Click [Calc].
-The Discount Percentage is your percentage lost i.e. 19.1%.
-The Markup Percentage is the percentage you have to make on a trade to make up the loss i.e. 23.6%.
-This, of course, assumes you are going to reinvest the entire $19,054 that was returned from the first trade.
+The Discount Percentage is your percentage lost, i.e., 19.1%.
+The Markup Percentage is the percentage you have to earn on a trade to make up the loss, i.e., 23.6%.
+This calculation assumes you are will to reinvest the entire $19,054.

 Example 2: Sales tax is a markup percentage.
-Sales tax is added to the net sales amount.
-If you want to sell or advertise an item at a price that includes sales tax, you can't simply use the sales tax rate and use that percentage to calculate a deduction from the sale price to know the net selling price.
-To easily calculate the net selling price, enter the total gross price, including the tax amount that you want to sell the item for in the Gross Amount - say $495.00.
+That is, we add sales tax to the net amount.
+If you want to sell or advertise an item at a price that includes sales tax, you cannot use the sales tax rate (percentage) to calculate a deduction from the sale price to know the net selling price.
+To calculate the net sale price, enter the total gross price, including the tax amount that you want to sell the item for in the Gross Amount - say $495.00.
 Enter the sales tax rate into the Markup Percentage, say 7%.
-The other three inputs (Net Amount, Amount and Discount Percentage are set to 0.0).
+Set the other three inputs (Net Amount, Amount, and Discount Percentage) to 0.0.
 Calculate.

 The Net Amount, before sales tax is $462.62 and the Amount (the sale tax in this case) is $32.38